anusha2676/Student-Performance-Predictor/README.md

 This project uses Logistic Regression to analyze student data and predict performance outcomes.
 It demonstrates machine learning concepts like data preprocessing, training, testing, and prediction.

 ---
+## 🔮 Future Scope
+- Add more data for better accuracy
+- Build web app using Streamlit
+- Add graphs and visualization

+---

 ## 🛠️ Technologies Used
 - Python